Skip to content

 DESIGNMUSEUM DANMARK WELCOMES NEW KNOWLEDGE CENTRE

-In 2025, Designmuseum Danmark will break ground on The New House, a new knowledge center which will bring together the museum’s library, reading room, and design workshop under one roof.
-The vision for a knowledge centre at the museum dates back 100 years and is now being realised thanks to generous support from Villum Foundation, Augustinus Foundation, and C.L.
-Davids Foundation and Collection.
-The award-winning architectural studio Praksis will be responsible for sensitively integrating the new building into the unique architectural environment of Frederiksstaden.
+At the beginning of 2026, Designmuseum Denmark broke ground on a new Knowledge Centre, which will bring together the museum’s library, reading room, and design workshop under one roof.
+The vision for a dedicated knowledge centre at the museum dates back 100 years and is now being realised thanks to generous support from the VILLUM Foundation, the Augustinus Foundation, and the C.L.
+David Foundation and Collection.
+The award-winning architectural studio Praksis will be responsible for sensitively integrating the new building into the unique architectural setting of Frederiksstaden.

 Since 1926, Designmuseum Danmark has been housed in one of Copenhagen’s finest Rococo buildings: the former Royal Frederiks Hospital.
 In the early 1920s, the renowned architect Kaare Klint designed the museum and articulated a vision for a learning wing to the north of the main building, which is now – over 100 years later – being realised with support from the Villum Foundation, the Augustinus Foundation, and the C.L.
 Davids Foundation and Collection, which together have contributed 50 million Danish kroner to the project.
 Anne-Louise Sommer, Director of Designmuseum Danmark, shares her thoughts on the project: